MarvinFS/InterstellarRiftServerExtender-Translations/README.md

  ![](https://ul.rootronics.org/zCn3)

-  When you're done, go ahead and make a folder in the repository using your locale way to write the language type.
-And you will want to include
+  When you're done, go ahead and Commit your changes, remember to add the files to the commit, then Push!

-    ExtenderGui.[localename].resx
-    IRSE.[localename].resx

-  Into the folder, and make a pull request!
+  Then make pull request as this repository being the base!

   Don't forget to periodically pull the repository and check your translation if it needs to be updated!

   The translations will be in the next update to IRSE!